NC State baseball ready for Omaha after ‘surreal’ feeling of winning super regional

 The Pack’s first CWS game in Omaha is at 2 p.m.
 Saturday against Kentucky.
 North Carolina, Virginia and Florida State also will be there representing the ACC.

-The Wolfpack will head back out at 8 a.m.
+The Wolfpack was to head back out at 8 a.m.
 Wednesday for the College World Series.